graniticio/granitic/doc/tutorial/008-shared-validation.md

   var count int64

+  // Execute a query that counts how many artists in the database share the ID we are checking
-  if _, err := dbc.SelectBindSingleQIDParam("CHECK_ARTIST", "ID", id, &count); err != nil {
+  // If the count is zero, that artist doesn't exist. if _, err := dbc.SelectBindSingleQIDParam("CHECK_ARTIST", "ID", id, &count); err != nil {
     return false, err
   } else {